 Woman taken to hospital with serious injuries after crash in Lytham

-A woman has been taken to hospital after a crash in Lytham this morning (Tuesday, June 1).
+A woman has been taken to hospital with a serious head injury after a crash in Lytham this morning (Tuesday, June 1).

-The crash happened at the mini roundabout near the Windmill in East Beach at around 10.35am, and led to emergency services rushing to the scene.
+The crash involved a Volvo V70 and a Peugeot 405 at the mini roundabout near the Windmill in East Beach, at the junction with Station Road, at around 10.35am.

-Fire crews, ambulances, police and the air ambulance responded with the helicopter seen touching down on Lytham Green.
+Fire crews, ambulances, police and the air ambulance responded with the helicopter seen landing on Lytham Green.

-The ambulance service said a woman in her 60s has been taken to hospital with serious injuries, whilst another casualty has received treatment at the scene.
+The driver of the Peugeot, a woman in her 60s, has been taken to hospital with serious injuries, whilst another casualty has received treatment at the scene.

-Fire crews from Lytham, St Annes and South Shore used cutting equipment to free the injured woman from one of two cars car involved in the crash.
+Fire crews from Lytham, St Annes and South Shore used cutting equipment to free the injured woman from the Peugeot

-A police spokesman said: "We were called around 10.35am, two cars involved.
-A woman has been taken to hospital with suspected hip and pelvis injuries.
+A police spokesman said: "We were called shortly after 10.30am yesterday (June 1) to reports of a collision involving a Volvo V70 and a Peugeot 405 on a roundabout at the East Beach junction of Station Road.

-"Some road closures are in place between East Beach and Station Road and looks like fire and paramedics have attended also."
+"The driver of the Peugeot, a woman in her 60s, suffered a serious head injury, as well as suspected broken rib and a suspected broken pelvis."

 A fire service spokesman said: "Three fire engines from Lytham, St Annes and South Shore were called to a road traffic collision involving two vehicles at the junction of East Beach Road and Station Road, Lytham.